grimwebdeveloper/grimwebdeveloper/README.md

 </ul>

 <h2>Tools</h2>
+- Revenue was off the chart.

-* Revenue was off the chart.
++ Revenue was off the chart.

 <h2>Connect with me</h2>